leobohemicus/PremiumInvestFund/replit.md

 This is a premium landing page for FDI (Fond dlouhodobých investic), a qualified investor fund managed by CODYA.
 The application is designed to present the fund's investment thesis, portfolio structure, and benefits to potential qualified investors in the Czech market.
 The site emphasizes transparency, liquidity, and long-term growth through publicly traded bonds.

-The landing page features an interactive bond sensitivity calculator, animated statistics, and a comprehensive contact form, all built with a focus on premium design aesthetics suitable for financial services.
+The landing page features an interactive dual-slider bond sensitivity calculator with animated Recharts visualization, real-time fund statistics, and a comprehensive contact form, all built with a focus on premium design aesthetics suitable for financial services.

+**Latest Updates (November 2025):**
+- Hero claim updated to "Bankovní sazby klesají.
+Zafixujte si atraktivní výnosy na desetiletí dopředu." - emphasizing urgency and problem-solution framework
+- All data updated to reflect November 2025 presentation: 6.5-15% p.a. returns, 65 investors, 14.1 year duration, 6.05% YTM
+- Copywriting enhanced to emphasize institutional market access and comparison with direct bond purchases
+- Bond calculator now features dual sliders (rate change + duration) with 12-month animated price projection chart

 ## User Preferences